drtonyr/carbonTaxBackstop/docs/README.md

 ## Motivation

-Broadly speaking, the spectrum of climate change policy has extremes of:
+Broadly speaking, the spectrum of climate change policy ranges between:

 * Aspirational:  These polices will have a clear target but are not backed up by a detailed implementation.
 They carry an execution risk because they may not be practical and aspirations may change.
 * Implementational:  These have a detailed implementation, typically involving many interdependent parts which sum to the desired target.
 They carry an execution risk as inevitably some parts will work out and some won't - the Danish saying "Prediction is very difficult, especially about the future." is pertinent as there are many things we can't model exactly.